Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Proposed Method

 for all $k = 0, ..., N-1$.
 Here we simply add box-constraint on control inputs defined by the boundaries $\textbf{\text{u}}_{min}$ and $\textbf{\text{u}}_{max}$. $\bm{g}$ is a vector of $c$ constraints in the form of differentiable functions representing the deterministic state constraints and $\bm{\beta}_k=[\beta_{1,k}, ..., \beta_{c,k}]$ is a vector of minimum satisfaction probabilities for these constraints for time step $k$.

 Future predicted states in MPC formulation will result in stochastic distribution due to the noise $\bm{\omega}_k$ in state transition.
 This leads to chance constraints on states, therefore the safety of the predicted trajectory is determined by the probability of constraint satisfaction.
 Typically, sufficiently safe control actions are desired to cope with the effect of the uncertainties.
-To achieve this, chance constraints can be converted into deterministic ones by tightening the constraints \cite{mayne2014}.
-Overly conservative tightening based on the propagated uncertainty such as employing open-loop uncertainty propagation narrows dramatically the admissible ranges of the states and can make the optimization intractable or even unsolvable \cite{bemporad1999} (Fig. \ref{olcluncprop}).
+To achieve this, chance constraints can be converted into deterministic ones by tightening the constraints \cite{mayne2014}, such that for each original constraint function $g_i(\cdot)$ the tightened constraint is denoted by $\tilde{g_i}(\cdot)$.
+Overly conservative tightening based on the propagated uncertainty such as employing open-loop uncertainty propagation narrows dramatically the admissible ranges of the states and can make the optimization intractable or even unsolvable \cite{bemporad1999}.

 In order to reflect the effect of feedback on uncertainty propagation in prediction and avoid over-conservatism, we propose the following constrained differential dynamic programming-based model predictive control structure.
 An initial trajectory is optimized in successive backward and forward passes, while the deterministic constraints are updated periodically in constraint tightening.
-In each backward pass, the derivatives of the action-value function ($Q_k(x_k,u_k)$) and optimum value function ($V_k(x_k)$) are calculated backward starting from the final step in the horizon ($N$) using the current estimated (or initialized) trajectories and predefined objective function as in (\ref{cost_fnc}).
-In forward passes, the nominal state-control trajectory is updated in forward starting from the initial state by using the derivatives obtained in the backward pass and performing local optimizations considering the constraints.
-In constraint tightening, chance constraints in (\ref{chance_cons_MPC}) are converted into deterministic ones by tightening the constraints using the derived locally optimal control from the backward pass in the uncertainty propagation through prediction.
+In each backward pass (described in detail in Section III-A), the derivatives of the action-value function ($Q_k(x_k,u_k)$) and optimum value function ($V_k(x_k)$) are calculated backward starting from the final step in the horizon ($N$) using the current estimated (or initialized) trajectories and predefined objective function as in (\ref{cost_fnc}).
+In forward passes (Section III-B), the nominal state-control trajectory is updated in forward starting from the initial state by using the derivatives obtained in the backward pass and performing local optimizations considering the constraints.
+In constraint tightening (Section III-C), chance constraints in (\ref{chance_cons_MPC}) are converted into deterministic ones by tightening the constraints using the derived locally optimal control from the backward pass in the uncertainty propagation through prediction.
 These steps will be detailed in the next sections together with the entire algorithm.